 Live

-I connected Claude Code to a database of 72M Polymarket trades with an MCP.
+I connected Claude Code to a database of 1.3B Polymarket trades with an MCP.
 Here's what it found.

 I run CrowdIntel, an on-chain analytics platform for prediction markets.
-Under the hood there's a custom indexer that pulls every Polymarket contract on Polygon into a Postgres database — about 72 million trades across 1.56 million wallets.
-The data was all there.
-The problem was getting answers out of it: every question meant hand-writing SQL against a 72M-row table, remembering which columns were trustworthy, and not accidentally scanning the whole thing.
+Under the hood there's a custom indexer that pulls every Polymarket contract on Polygon into a Postgres database — about 1.3 billion trades across 1.56 million wallets.

 So I gave Claude Code a Postgres MCP pointed at that database, and started just… asking it questions in plain English.